mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 So, this generated *a lot* of ideas.
 So we discussed them for a while and then considered the question from another angle: **What roles need to exist to make sure these needs are met?**

+Our approach here was to spend time grouping and classifying the starter's needs, discussing who could be responsible for making sure they are met.
+We also considered that this is a _living process_ and should explicitly be sustainability and improvement.
 We identified 6 independent roles, and made sure that each of the needs would be naturally met by a person in one of the roles.
 A few important notes:

  - People in each role are identified *before* the new starter joins
  - Roles are independent, but multiple roles could be filled by the same individual
  - The person in a particular role is _not_ responsible for meeting each of the needs in that role.
 They _are_ responsible for noticing whether the needs are being met and providing help if necessary.

-So, what did we find?

 ### Onboarding buddy

+Goal: Make sure the initial onboarding instructions are accurate and provide help with things which starters need to do only once.

 The onboarding buddy is usually expected to be the previous most recent new starter.
+I've worked with this setup before and it's helpful for a number of reasons

   - **Before they start**
     + Make sure the new-starter checklist is up-to-date (this says how to check SSO/access email/setup VPN etc)